-- Not in default of a student loan and not in overpayment status.
-Over the credit limit OK.
+- Not in overpayment status at NPC.
+Over the credit limit - Contact firstname.lastname@example.org

 - Students who have previously obtained a Bachelor's degree should contact Betsyann Wilson.
 Students currently in high school at the time of award are not eligible to apply.